jnichols300/condensedlesson.md/README.md

 # JS Debugging

 ## Debugging Javascript

-As applications and websites get more and more complex, we need increasingly powerful tools to help us detect bugs, typos, implementation errors – and fix them quickly and efficiently.

-We've already been using the **Chrome Developer Tools**, but today we'll dive deeper into some of the features we can use to debug JavaScript.

-## Using Chrome dev tools to debug JavaScript

 #### The Sources Panel

-Open the starter code in Chrome and make sure the chrome dev-tools panel is open.
-Go to the Sources panel.

 The Sources panel helps us visualize what's going on when we load JavaScript code.
 It provides a way for us to debug our code in an interactive way.
 Follow the steps below to explore the Sources panel: